CleverCloud/doc.clever-cloud.com/deploy/clever-grid/clevergrid.md

 ### Python applications

-If there is a `requirements.txt` in the root folder of your application, depedencies will be installed during the deployment.
+If there is a `requirements.txt` in the root folder of your application, dependencies will be installed during the deployment.

 * Starting file
   * Clever Grid need to know  which file runs to start your application.
 That can be a python file, declare in the